akaspin/nun/readme.md

     nun.render(__dirname + "/file.html", {}, { cache: false }, ...);

 If you set different options for one template file, *nun* caching will consider them as two different templates.
-This only working if *node.js* compiled with openssl support.
-Without openssl support, templates cached only for file name.

 ### Compressing whitespace